- What is a T&E expense?

 T&E costs are tax-deductible, but because they can span such a wide range of business expense categories, it’s important to demonstrate to the IRS that each purchase was business-related.
 Incorrect expense reports can trigger audits, so accurate reporting is crucial.

-For this reason, you’ll want to be thorough with your recordkeeping, keeping an organized log of all relevant invoices and paper receipts.
+For this reason, you want to be thorough with your recordkeeping, keeping an organized log of relevant invoices and paper receipts for all T&E transactions.
 A well-structured workflow for managing receipts and approvals can significantly streamline the reporting process.

-While it may be tempting to send employees on their way with a corporate credit card to cover expenditures on a business trip, doing so without any controls or restrictions can result in excessive or unnecessary spending.
+It may be tempting to send employees on their way with a corporate credit card to cover expenditures on a business trip.
+But without controls or restrictions, it can result in excessive or unnecessary spending.

 Common T&E challenges and how to solve them